-In addition to the committee at the National Palace, Diego during the months he was in Cuernavaca coincided with a managerial position, since August 1929 he served as Director of the Central School of Plastic Arts of the National Autonomous University of Mexico (UNAM), and after a series of conflicts over the curriculum he left in May 1930 in the midst of student riots, when he had not yet finished his mural in Cuernavaca.
+In addition to the committee at the National Palace, Diego the months he was in Cuernavaca coincided with a managerial position, since August 1929 he served as Director of the Central School of Plastic Arts of the National Autonomous University of Mexico (UNAM), and after a series of conflicts over the curriculum he left in May 1930 amid student riots, when he had not yet finished his mural in Cuernavaca.

 Diego Rivera would have joined the Mexican Communist Party in 1922 and was even part of the Executive Committee from 1923 to 1923 when he dedicated himself only to militancy and in July 1929, after accepting Morrow's commission, he was accused of being a painter of the bourgeoisie and was expelled.

-If there were remains of painting underneath pictorial sequences in the place belonging to moments of the viceroyalty, these were totally destroyed for the sake of the muralist aesthetic project, and this could have happened in other buildings with analogous qualities.
-During the time of his creation, Diego Rivera intervened in historical monuments founded in the viceregal period, such as the National Palace, the San Ildefonso College, the Chapingo Hacienda, the Secretary of Education, which is partially housed in what used to be the Mexico City Customs House, and the Convent of the Incarnation.
+If there were remains of painting underneath pictorial sequences in the place belonging to moments othe f viceroyalty, these were destroyed for the sake of the muralist aesthetic project, and this could have happened in other buildings with analogous qualities.
+During the time of his creation, Diego Rivera intervened in historical monuments found in the viceregal period, such as the National Palace, the San Ildefonso College, the Chapingo Hacienda, and the Secretary of Education, which is partially housed in what used to be the Mexico City Customs House, and the Convent of the Incarnation.
 Currently, the execution of a mural in a viceroyalty public building would be unlikely.

-The work is divided into two hierarchically ordered horizontal strips, in the upper part and occupying three quarters of the walls seven clearly differentiated themes are developed in polychrome frescoes, although Diego would distinguish his work distributed in sixteen panels; in the lower strip that occupies a quarter of the walls, 11 squares are shown solved with general strokes with little detail elaborated as grisaille.
+The work is divided into two hierarchically ordered horizontal strips, in the upper part and occupying three-quarters of the walls seven differentiated themes are developed in polychrome frescoes, although Diego would distinguish his work distributed in sixteen panels; in the lower strip that occupies quarter of the walls, 11 squares are shown solved with general strokes with little detail elaborated as grisaille.